-3) By 2019, global consumer internet video traffic will account for 80% of all consumer internet traffic (smallbiztrends)
+2) By 2019, global consumer internet video traffic will account for 80% of all consumer internet traffic (Cisco)

-4) 51.9% of marketing professionals worldwide name video as the type of content with the best ROI (HubSpot)
+3) 51.9% of marketing professionals worldwide name video as the type of content with the best ROI (Adobe)

-5) 64% of consumers purchase after watching branded videos (tubular insights)
+4) 64% of consumers purchase after watching branded videos (Tubular Insights)

-6) Viewers retain 95% of a message when they watch it in a video, compared to 10% when reading it in text. (wirebuzz)
+5) Viewers retain 95% of a message when they watch it in a video, compared to 10% when reading it in text.
+(Yans Media)

 Studies show that 93% of businesses who use video believe that it results in an increased user understanding of their product or service.
 If you want to engage pre-existing or new audiences online with your event, video might just be the tool for you.